Ilissa Ocko, PhD

 Hello!
 I'm Ilissa.

-I am an applied climate scientist passionate about identifying and facilitating the most effective and pragmatic solutions to the current climate crisis.
+I am passionate about identifying and facilitating the most effective and pragmatic solutions to the current climate crisis.
 I conduct and have published several policy-relevant scientific research studies where I explore the impacts of human-emitted climate pollutants and their mitigation on climate change both during our lifetimes and for generations to come.

-Currently I am a Senior Advisor in the Office of the U.S. Special Presidential Envoy for Climate at the Department of State, working to accelerate global actions to cut emissions of climate super pollutants.
-Previously, I was a Sr. Climate Scientist and Barbra Streisand Chair of Environmental Studies at Environmental Defense Fund, leading the climate science team in pursuing original climate science research and providing guidance for climate change communication and decision-making.
+Currently I am a Senior Climate Scientist at Spark Climate Solutions, helping drive progress in emerging, high-impact climate fields.
+Previously, I served as a Senior Advisor in the Office of the Special Presidential Envoy for Climate at the U.S. Department of State, working to accelerate global actions to cut emissions of climate super pollutants.
+Prior to this position I was a Senior Climate Scientist and Barbra Streisand Chair of Environmental Studies at Environmental Defense Fund, leading the climate science team in pursuing original climate science research relating to short-lived climate forcers (such as methane and hydrogen) and providing guidance for climate change communication and decision-making.

 I am personally committed to communicating science to non-experts using plain language and powerful visuals.
-A few years ago I represented the U.S. in an international science communications contest and gave a TED talk on the fastest way to slow down climate change (spoiler alert: cut methane).
+I am very active in public speaking, and some highlights including winning a U.S. science communications contest, giving a TED talk on the fastest way to slow down climate change (spoiler alert: cut methane), and speaking at SXSW about clean hydrogen hopes and hypes.

 RESEARCH